delphix/virtualization-sdk/docs/docs/Versioning_And_Upgrade/Lua_Toolkit_To_SDK_Plugin_Migration/Converting_Migration_Scripts.md

   return new_linked_source
 ```

-You will need to determine how far back in the lua upgrade chain you want to support multi-step upgrade from, and convert all of the upgrade scripts accordingly.
-Remember that the execution of these scripts rely on there not being any missing migrations, and will be executed from the lowest version that exists to the highest version.
+You will need to determine how far back in the Lua upgrade chain you want to support multi-step upgrade from, and convert all of those upgrade scripts accordingly.
+Remember that the execution of these scripts relies on there not being any missing migrations from the `minimumLuaVersion` defined in the plugin config to the last toolkit version written.
+Lua migrations will be executed migrations from the lowest to highest version that exists.
+When executing, these migrations are run to the highest Lua toolkit version only.
+Any migrations needed to get from that toolkit to the Python plugin would need to be written as a regular Python migration.